retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Process

 - Recruit Coaches
   - Questions will come up especially during `Challenges`
+  - Teams will sometimes need focused help and coaches are needed to scale
 - `Challenges` Concept
   - Overview presentation and first setup takes most of a day
-    - What's next?
   - Readme contains a list of ideas
   - Some teams will come up with their own ideas
   - There is a /challenges folder
     - Check in work in-progress
     - Encourage early PRs
     - Do NOT check in cluster config files!
 - Stand ups
   - We generally do two stand ups / day